 On February 26, 1997, Israel approved construction of housing at Har Homa/Jabal Abu Ghneim in south East Jerusalem.
-On March 7, Israel announced the first of three further redeployments, from 7% of West Bank territory to Palestinian control and from 2% to joint Israeli-Palestinian control.
-The Palestinians demanded 30%, to be consulted, and to control

-90% after final redeployment.
+On March 7, Israel's planned first of three further redeployments fell far short of the Palestinians' demands.
 On March 18, Israel broke ground at Har Homa.
-On March 21, a suicide bombing occurred in Tel Aviv.
 On July 30, a double suicide bombing in Jerusalem killed 13, including one American, and wounded 168.
 The President and Secretary of State called on the PA to make a 100% effort on security and sent Special Envoy Dennis Ross to the region.
 Israel and the PA agreed to report on the bombing to a panel including the CIA.
-On September 4, Hamas exploded three suicide bombs in Jerusalem.

 In September and October 1998, U.S. officials made a concerted effort to complete implementation of the Interim Accord, culminating in the Wye River Memorandum of October 23.
-The Israeli cabinet approved the Memorandum but said that redeployments depended on the abrogation of Palestinian Charter articles; that a third redeployment should not be from more than 1% of territory before a final agreement; and that if the Palestinians unilaterally declare a state, then Israel reserves the right to apply Israeli law to the rest of the West Bank.
-On November 20, Israel completed the first stage of the second redeployment (from 2% of territory to joint Israeli-Palestinian control and from 7.1% of territory to Palestinian control) and released 250 Palestinian prisoners.
+The Israeli cabinet approved the Memorandum but said that redeployments depended on the abrogation of Palestinian Charter articles; that a third redeployment should not be from more than 1% of territory before a final agreement; and that if the Palestinians unilaterally declare a state, then Israel reserved the right to apply Israeli law to the rest of the West Bank.
+On November 20, Israel completed the first stage of the second redeployment and released 250 Palestinian prisoners.

 On December 14, the PNC and others voted to annul the Charter articles.
 On December 20, Israel froze Wye implementation until the Palestinians abandoned their call for a state with Jerusalem as its capital, curbed violence and incitement, accepted Israeli prisoner releases, collected and destroyed illegal weapons, and resumed security cooperation.
 Europe and the United States forestalled a Palestinian declaration of statehood on May 4, 1999.
-In March, the European Union (EU) reaffirmed the "Palestinian right to self-determination including the option of a state ...."
-On April 26, President Clinton wrote, "We support the aspirations of the Palestinian people to determine their own future on their land."
+In March, the European Union (EU) reaffirmed the "Palestinian right to self-determination including the option of a state" On April 26, President Clinton wrote, "We support the aspirations of the Palestinian people to determine their own future on their land."

 Ehud Barak defeated Netanyahu in the May 17, 1999 election.
 Barak and Arafat signed the Sharm al-Shaykh Memorandum on September 4, 1999.
-Israel released prisoners, and transferred civilian control of 7% of the West Bank to the Palestinians.
+Israel released prisoners, and transferred more of the West Bank to the Palestinian control.
 Final status talks resumed ceremonially on September 13.
 The Palestinians gave Israel 30,000 police officers' names.
-Israel released more prisoners, opened a safe passage between the West Bank and Gaza and a major road in Hebron, and redeployed from 5% of the West Bank on January 5, 2000.
-On March 8, Barak and Arafat agreed to resume negotiations.
-Israel transferred 6.1% of the West Bank territory to complete the second redeployment.
+Israel released prisoners, opened a safe passage between the West Bank and Gaza and a major road in Hebron, and redeployed from more territory.
+In March, Israel completed its second redeployment.
 In May, Israeli soldiers fought Palestinian demonstrators and police.